yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <br/><br/>

 26. What Is Delegate?
-> - Event delegation allows you to avoid adding event listeners to specific nodes; instead, the event listener is added to one parent.
-That event listener analyzes bubbled events to find a match on child elements.
+> - Event delegation allows you to `avoid adding event listeners to specific nodes, instead, the event listener is added to one parent.` That event listener analyzes bubbled events to find a match on child elements.
 > - Related Reference : [[教學] 瀏覽器事件：Event Bubbling, Event Capturing 及 Event Delegation](https://shubo.io/event-bubbling-event-capturing-event-delegation/), [What is DOM Event delegation?](https://stackoverflow.com/questions/1687296/what-is-dom-event-delegation)
 <br/><br/>